RedisLabs/redislabs-docs/content/rs/concepts/high-availability/rack-zone-awareness.md

 When you enable rack-zone awareness in the cluster, you need to assign each node to a rack-zone ID.
 This ID is used for mapping the node to a physical rack or a logical zone (which itself is mapped to a physical rack).
-The cluster can then ensure that master shards and corresponding slave shards, and similarly endpoints, are placed on nodes in different racks.
+The cluster can then make sure that master shards and corresponding slave shards, and similarly endpoints, are placed on nodes in different racks.
 Thus, if a rack fails and master / slave failover takes place, the slaves are much more likely to be available because they reside on